The Late-Blooming Lens: Julia Margaret Cameron’s Photographic Revolution

-Today is the birthday of Julia Margaret Cameron, the mother of photography, who was born on this day, in Calcutta, in 1815.
+Today is the birthday of Julia Margaret Cameron, the mother of photography, who was born on this day, in Calcutta.

 In 1863, Cameron was given a camera by her daughter and son-in-law and made her first photograph at the age of 49.